 The Audit Committee is composed entirely of non-employee directors who meet the independence and accounting or financial management expertise standards and requirements of the NYSE and the SEC.
-The Audit Committee assists the Board's oversight of the integrity of the Company's financial statements, the Company's independent public accounting firm's qualifications and independence, the performance of the Company's independent registered public accounting firm, the Company's internal audit function and the Company's compliance with legal and regulatory requirements.
+The Audit Committee assists the Board's oversight of the integrity of the Company's financial statements, the Company's independent public accounting firm's qualifications and independence, the performance and retention of the Company's independent registered public accounting firm, the Company's internal audit function and the Company's compliance with legal and regulatory requirements.
+The Audit Committee is directly responsible for the compensation of the Company's independent public accounting firm.
 The Audit Committee conducts an annual evaluation of its own performance.
-During fiscal 2017, the Committee met eight times.
+During fiscal 2022, the Committee met eight times.
 The Board has adopted a written charter for the Audit Committee, which is located on the Company's website at www.snapon.com.
 The Committee's duties and responsibilities are discussed in greater detail in the charter.
-Currently, Mr. Jones (Chair), Ms. Daniel and Ms. Gillis serve on the Audit Committee.
+Currently, Mr. Jones (Chair), Ms. Gillis and Mr. Stebbins serve on the Audit Committee.
 The Board has determined that each member of the Audit Committee qualifies as an audit committee financial expert within the meaning of regulations promulgated by the SEC pursuant to the Sarbanes-Oxley Act of 2002.